mikbuch/mikbuch.github.io/_posts/2019-05-22-Jupyter-Notebook-OpenStack.md

 comments: false
 ---

-Creating an instance of a virtual machine on OpenStack that will host Jupyter Notebook server proxied trough Apache server.
+Creating an instance of a virtual machine on OpenStack that will host Jupyter Notebook server proxied trough an Apache server.

 # How to setup Jupyter Notebook server on OpenStack